 Sales of ICT equipment, textiles, furniture and electrical household appliances on the other hand had a decrease in the seasonally-adjusted volume index from April to May this year.

-Working-day adjusted figures show that retail sales rose by 1.1 per cent in the period August-October 2013 compared to the same three-month period in 2012.
+Working-day adjusted figures show that retail sales decreased by 1.3 per cent in the period March-May this year compared to the same three-month period last year.